 Burst has thousands of high-quality and royalty-free open source images.
 Even though this website was created for Shopify users, the license states that anyone can use their images.
 The most popular categories on Burst by Shopify are coffee, fitness, woman, fashion, and man.

-Hopefully, you can find what you are looking for with the first group.
-This second group of websites offers free to use content that requires an attribution link.
+The second group of websites offers free to use content that requires an attribution link.
 Even though these are free to use images, you must read the license.
 Many of these images are tagged safe for personal and commercial use, there are some that are tagged non-commercial use.

 PhotoPin curates free to use images from Flickr.
 PhotoPin images licenses vary as it’s a curator so definitely check out their image usage guide.